hegde421201/JAVA_TUTORIALS/java/src/main/oops/OOPS.md

 2) Binding the data with methods that will act on that data (i.e., forming a capsule)

 We will see that data encapsulation is one of the key features in a class.
-If we want to promote security, then the data should not be visible to the outside world.
+If we want to enhance security, then the data should not be visible to the outside world.
 We access these data only through the methods defined inside the class.
 Therefore, we can think of these methods as the interface between the objects' data and the outside world.
 In Java, we can implement encapsulation in various ways.
 For example, we can use the access specifiers (or modifiers) and getter-setter methods in this context.